 64. To make smoke signals.
 First, wet the bandana, then, use it to effectively move pockets of air from the ‘smoke stack’.
-Cover the source of smoke and then remove the bandana from the direct path of smoke stack.
-This can be a lot of fun, too.
+Cover the source of the smoke and then remove the bandana from the direct path of the smoke stack.

 69. To check wind direction.
 This is a neat little trick to teach your kids while camping.

 This may not necessarily be useful in a survival situation because you’ll need to consume every ounce of food.
 Saturated fats may not be considered healthy today (compared with other types of fat) but they’re jam-packed with calories and you’re gonna need a lot of them post-collapse.

 72. As a knee pad.
 Fold a larger bandana to fit around each knee area.
 Ensure to comfortably tighten them, by utilizing an effective knot.
 You will be surprised by the comfort along with the exotic look of bandana knee pads.

-Ok, those were it.
+Ok, those are it.
 Go ahead and give some of these a try now.
-It will be fun and will help you remember them later when you really need to use them for something.
+It will be fun and practicing some of these now will help you remember them later when you really need to use them for something.